 If you are an average user, you are probably already aware of the normal precautions and have taken them yourself.
 Ease of use and convenience when browsing for different products or searching for the best prices has improved greatly.
 However, at the same time, online threats and frauds have also increased exponentially.
 Thus, from time to time, all of us must review our behavior and think again if our habits are secure.
 So, here’s how to stay safe when shopping online:

-- Avoid using public Wi-Fi or consider using VPN. – A public Wi-Fi connection means that you are sharing the network with lots of strangers.
+A public WiFi connection means that you are sharing the network with lots of strangers.
 Those strangers can easily watch and steal your username and password while you sip your coffee Americano!
 On the other hand, VPN service like SecureLine VPN, routes all data you’re sending and receiving through a private, secure network, even though you are in a public one.

-It might sound like a “mom advice” but most of the problems with money, shopping or scam online happens for silly reasons.
+It might sound like a “mom’s advice” but most of the problems with money, shopping or scam online happens for silly reasons.

-- Keep your references – save/print your transaction records.
+Save/print your transaction records.
 It will be easier for any post-sale issue.
-While you have your printed documents, you can check your bank statement to make sure transactions match and if there were unauthorized charges.
+While you have your printed documents, you can check your bank statement to make sure transactions matched.
+And, if there were unauthorized charges.

-- Unique account and password – having a separate password for every account helps to thwart cybercriminals.
+Having a separate password for every account helps to thwart cyber-criminals.
 At a minimum, separate your work and personal accounts and make sure that your critical accounts have the strongest password, mostly because is demonstrated that 70% of the people with online profile uses the same password for all of them.

-- 10. Prefer safe payment options (credit card or PayPal) – do not send money directly to the seller or vendor.
+Do not send money directly to the seller or vendor.
 Credit cards have built-in protections and you can receive a refund in case of fraud.
 Paypal has come common as same as Payoneer, you can always claim to get your money back in case of fraud or none shipped item.
-I might say that on my experience most of the shops that send you to put claims on PayPal will not return your money at 100% so my advice is to buy directly with a debit/credit card.
+I can say that based on my experience, most of the shops that send you to put claims on PayPal won’t return your money 100%.
+So my advice is to buy directly with a debit/credit card.
 Otherwise, prefer to have a cash on delivery.